Skip to main content

 How accurate is the PropertyIQ Score?

-Why only 3 metrics?
+Why only 4 signals?

 Can I trust scores for smaller markets?